Artist-In-Residence Program Information

 The Artist-in-Residence Cabin is available for a maximum of 4 weeks and a minimum of 2 weeks.
 Artists are required to participate in Gallery Walk.
 This is an evening art exhibition held on the 1st Friday of each month.
 Artists will be permitted to sell their art work produced at the park during this event.

 The Selection Process

 A panel of park staff and subject matter representatives will choose finalists on the basis of entry materials, recognized talent as demonstrated by participation in juried shows and publications, and the artist’s ability to relate and interpret the park through their work and proposed public programs.
 Selections are made without regard to race, religion, marital status, sex, age, sexual orientation or national origin and upon completion of a successful background check for felonies, wants, and warrants.

 The Artist-in-Residence Cabin, located in Gulpha Gorge Campground, is a single story dwelling with seven rooms – living room, dining room, kitchen, bathroom, bedroom, utility room and studio.
 The residence is comfortably furnished and includes a fully equipped kitchen, and washer and dryer.
 The residence is not wheelchair accessible.

 The 10’ X 8’6” studio is equipped with a professional easel, drafting table, light table, and true-color light stand.
 Artists are required to supply their own materials.

-At the conclusion of their residency, artists will donate a fully finished original work of art to the park based on or related to park themes or resources and chosen by the park selection committee from the body of work produced during the stay.
-It must be a piece that is recognizable as being in the park.
+At the conclusion of their residency, artists will donate a fully finished original work of art to the park based on or related to park themes or resources and chosen by the park superintendent and staff from the body of work produced during the stay.
+Two-dimensional visual artists and photographers must produce a selection of work that is recognizable as being in the park.